 UK Takeover: Stormy headlining Glastonbury (top left), Dave winner Mercury Prize Awards (top right), Krept and Konan (bottom left), Dizze Rascal (bottom right) and newcomer POUNDZ in KING Tennyson Hoodie (centre)

-With the UK grime artists such as Stormzy, Krept and Konan, Dave and Dizzie Rascal all making big moves in the US, although POUNDZ may be from a different genre of UK Drill, the ambition and goal to emulate has not been diminished and the desire to follow in their footsteps is strong.
+With the UK grime/rap artists such as Stormzy, Krept and Konan, Dave and Dizzie Rascal all making big moves in the US, although POUNDZ may be from a different genre of UK Drill, the ambition and goal to do the same has not been diminished, and the desire to follow in their footsteps is strong.
 There's no obstacle too high or hard for this young one.
 I love the enthusiasm and positive outlook and have no doubt he will reach the heights he believes.

 Keep an eye on this kid cos he's ready to blowwww!